 And if they happen to be filled with jam, so much the better!
 Homemade yeast doughnuts are so light they practically float on air, which makes it possible for me to inhale about half a dozen on a good day.
 Don’t try that at home, kids.
 I’m a professional.

 Good yeast doughnuts start with a sponge, made the day before and rested overnight for flavor development.
+The complete recipe is here.
 On doughnut-making day, this is what your sponge should look like:

 Combine that with all other ingredients save for the butter and mix for 10 minutes, scraping every three minutes or so, until a very sticky dough forms, about like so: